 If you use a garden sprinkler or other automatic garden watering devices, you must have a meter fitted.
 This is because these devices can use more water in an hour than a family of four does in two days.
 Plus, if you use a sprinkler during hot, dry weather, demand can soar and affect supplies to other customers.
 This also applies if you have a swimming pool or a pond with over 10,000 litres capacity.
-If you're a business customer you must also have a meter.

-If any of this applies to you (or if you aren't sure) and you don't have a meter, please contact us on our meter helpline 02477 715 842.
+If any of this applies to you (or if you aren't sure) and you don't have a meter, please contact us on our meter helpline 03457 500 500.
 In nearly all circumstances we'll fit the meter for free.